-Access to Justice: Hate Crime and Restorative Justice
+Access to Justice: Delivering Restorative Justice for hate crime

 We aim to improve access to Restorative Justice for victims of hate crimes, so that they can make an informed choice about their recovery.
-Over the course of the three year project, Why me? will be working with multiple police forces and PCC areas to improve hate crime victims’ access to Restorative Justice.
+Over the course of this three year project, Why me? will be working with three police forces and PCC areas to improve hate crime victims’ access to Restorative Justice.

 The project seeks to improve the use of Restorative Justice with hate crime by:

-2) Discovering best practice for doing RJ with hate crime.
+- Discovering best practice for delivering Restorative Justice with hate crime.

 This project is important because hate crime is rising, and victims of hate crime are not getting the support that they need.
 Restorative Justice has the potential to break down barriers between victims of hate crimes and their offenders, and could have a significant benefit to both parties.
 Read more about the rationale for this project here

 What we plan to do

 - Firstly, connect our Restorative Justice expertise with that of anti-hate and identity-based organisations, to identify the particular needs and barriers for specific groups that need to be taken into account in the hate crime Restorative Justice process

 - Secondly, produce practical guidance for professionals on how the Restorative Justice process can be adjusted for specific groups’ needs